 1. Your people come first

-Focus on your people, and the results will come.
+At the VP Marketing level, focus on your people, and the results will come.
 Smart people produce great work and in turn outstanding results.
-You should have a regular review of the talent with your directors.
-Build a system to provide feedback to everyone on the team, preferably on a quarterly basis.
+It would help if you had a regular review of the talent with your directors.
+Build a system to provide feedback to everyone on the team, preferably quarterly.

-Invest in marketing training and development.
+Invest in training and development.
 Marketing Training is not just on the job, but in the classroom to challenge the thinking of your people and give them added skills to be better in their careers.
 Marketing fundamentals matter.
-Right now, marketers need more marketing skills training.
 Your people need to know how to strategic thinking, define their brand’s positioning statement, write a Brand Plan, write a Creative Brief and judge advertising.
 People are NOT getting the same development they did in prior generations.
-Investing in marketing training, not only makes them better, but it also motivates them to know that you are investing in them.
+Investing in training, not only makes them better, but it also motivates them to know that you are investing in them.

 3. Be the visionary

 The best VP Marketing bring a vision, not just for the direction of the brand but the inspiration for the team.
 Come up with a theme that taps into the purpose, beliefs, expectations and the behaviors you will reward.
 You are now the Mayor of Marketing.
 What’s your campaign slogan?
 Get up, walk around and engage with everyone on your team.
 You can make someone’s day, motivate and encourage them to deliver excellent work.
 Set a high standard, and when your team put an outstanding idea up for approval, and it is fundamentally sound, then approve it.
 Do not do the constant spin of fear.
 It makes you look indecisive and bureaucratic.